articles

 I have suffered from a cold and a stomach ache, and decide to visit a doctor in Shenzhen.

-The two options available in China if you are sick are usually either going to a hospital, where you’ll be sent from floor to floor to pay for various small bills before you can see a doctor, or visiting a pharmacy, where you can see a TCM practitioner.
+The two options available in China if you are sick are usually either going to a hospital, where you may see either Western or TCM doctors and be sent from floor to floor to pay for various small bills before seeing a doctor, or visiting a TCM pharmacy, where you can see a TCM practitioner.

-No matter what ailment you have, a TCM doctor will usually also ask you for private details about your menses or if you’ve ever had an abortion, which are not necessarily details everyone would like to share with strangers.
+No matter what ailment you have, a TCM doctor will usually also ask a woman for private details about her menses or if she’s ever had an abortion, which are not necessarily details everyone would like to share with strangers.

-I found it interesting to hear about the ailments of other people, and strangers listening in on my conversations with the doctor didn’t bother me too much.
+I find it interesting to hear about the ailments of other people, and strangers listening in on my conversations with the doctor don’t bother me too much.

 The doctor asks: “Do you often have problems with your stomach?
 Your stomach is quite weak.”